M-theory from the Superpoint: The maximal invariant central extensions of the superpoint

-Hence to conclude the proof we are now reduced to showing that this invariant extension is in fact maximal, hence that $\mathrm{dim}_{\mathbb{R}}(\mathbb{K})$ already equals the space of all Spin-invariant symmetric pairings on $N_+ \oplus N_-$.
-That space is
+To conclude the proof, it remains to show this invariant extension is maximal, hence that the dimension of the space of all invariant symmetric pairings on $N_+ \oplus N_-$ is $k$.
+The space of all symmetric pairings, invariant or not, is: